famiu/feline.nvim/USAGE.md

 ```

 Priority can also be set to a negative number, which can be used to make a component be truncated earlier than the ones with default priority.

+**WARNING:** As of now, Feline's truncation system does not work properly if you use Vim's built-in statusline modifiers in any of your component values.
+This is due to Feline not being able to get the correct length of your component if you use Vim's statusline modifiers.
+If you use Vim's statusline modifiers for a feature that's not available in Feline, consider making a feature request for it.
+And if you still have to use Vim's statusline modifiers for whatever reason, it's recommended to not enable truncation for any of your components.

 #### Conditionally enable components